aabbtree77/tensors/index.md

 ## Other Relevant Algebras

-Despite a handful of fairly simple primitives ($k_{\mu}$, $g_{\mu\nu}$, $\gamma_{\mu}$), Shankland's construction is cumbersome and sketchy.
-However, this is only the beginning ;).

 One can find some other mildly successful uses/hints of tensor algebras in [Phys.
 Rev. 106, 1345 (1957)](https://journals.aps.org/pr/abstract/10.1103/PhysRev.106.1345); [Nuovo Cimento, 43, 475 (1966)](https://link.springer.com/article/10.1007/BF02752873); [Nuovo Cimento 47, 145 (1967)](https://link.springer.com/article/10.1007/BF02818340); [Phys.
 Rev. 153, 1652 (1967)](https://journals.aps.org/pr/abstract/10.1103/PhysRev.153.1652); [Phys.
 Rev. 161, 1631 (1967)](https://journals.aps.org/pr/abstract/10.1103/PhysRev.161.1631); [Phys.
 Rev. D 8, 2650 (1973)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.8.2650); [Nuovo Cimento 28, 409 (1975)](https://inspirehep.net/literature/98459); [Phys.
 Lett.
 B 301 4 339 (1993)](https://arxiv.org/abs/hep-th/9212008); [Phys.
 Rev. C 64, 015203 (2001)](https://arxiv.org/abs/hep-ph/0103172); [Phys.
 Rev. D 64, 125013 (2001)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.64.125013); [Hadronic J. 26, 351 (2003)](https://www.imath.kiev.ua/~nikitin/PAPER26.pdf); [Phys.
 Rev. D 67, 085021 (2003)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.67.085021); [Phys.
 Rev. D 67, 125011 (2003)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.67.125011); [Nucl.
 Phys.
 B724, 453 (2005)](https://arxiv.org/abs/hep-th/0505255); [Phys.
 Rev. D 74, 084036 (2006)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.74.084036); [P. Cvitanović (2008)](https://birdtracks.eu/); [V. Monchiet and G. Bonnet (2010)](https://royalsocietypublishing.org/doi/10.1098/rspa.2010.0149); [Phys.
 Rev. D 97, 115043 (2018)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.97.115043); [SUGRA and CDC](https://news.stonybrook.edu/facultystaff/qa-with-breakthrough-prize-winner-peter-van-nieuwenhuizen/)...

 It is tough to read this literature, and the results may not always justify the complexity.

 ## Is Shankland's Program Worthy?

 To sum up, we are given a field with tensor/spinor indices and their permutation symmetries.
 The author shows how to build a Lorentz-invariant operator which may serve as a quadratic form for the field.
-The invented (discovered?) machinery also allows to engineer (add remove) the spin content of a field.
+The invented (discovered?) machinery also allows to control a spin content of the field, defined as eigenvalue multiplicities of the general element of the field's tensor-spinor algebra.

 A major take-away message for me is that removing spin 0 from a vector field leads to "apesanteur" $A$ aka vector potential.
 This allows to approach Maxwell formally in line with other spins.
-However, the apparatus is rather heavy, we do not get complete Maxwell's equations, and thinking of $E$ and $B$ is just as good, if not better.
-Moreover, spins $\frac{3}{2}$ and $2$ have been developed only up to the basis and the product table along with the traces.
-No physics has been reached.
-No doubt Shankland weighed the odds of finding anything interesting there and decided not to expend energy in these directions.

-Steven Weinberg was able to squeeze a little bit more out these higher spin formalisms by enforcing gauge invariance, only to arrive at Maxwell and Einstein around 1964-1965.
+Considering a massive literature around group theory, irreducible representations, angular momentum, higher spin theories, spin projection operators (starting with Weyl, Pauli, Majorana...) **Shankland's system is the only one I can really follow.**

-A lot of technical questions are left unanswered.
-When and why do the combinations of the primitives such as $k$, $g$, $\gamma$ would form an algebra?
-Where do these primitives come from for an arbitrary Lie group/algebra?
+A lot of technical questions are left open.
+When do various combinations of the primitives form an algebra?
+Where do these primitives come from?
 Have we not missed Pauli matrices or the Levi-Civita symbol?
-How to complete an algebra, verify the basis dimension?
-Why is $\gamma_{\mu}p^{\mu}$ treated like an independent quantity when building a vector-spinor basis, effectively doubling the basis dimension from 5 to 10?
+How to complete an algebra, verify the basis, dimension?
+Why is $\gamma_{\mu}p^{\mu}$ treated like an independent quantity when building the vector-spinor basis, effectively doubling the basis dimension from 5 to 10?

-The gauge transforms are barely discussed.
-They have been made somewhat digestible by Donald H. Kobe in his AJP papers, but there is no unification with spin there and not much new per se.
+The gauge transforms are barely touched.
+They have been made somewhat digestible by Donald H. Kobe in his AJP papers, but there is no unification with spin there.

-Finally, note that a desire to have a quadratic form/matrix/correlation doubles all the indices, but this complexity might be avoidable.
+Finally, note that a quadratic form/matrix/correlation doubles all the indices, but this complexity might be avoidable.
-A worthy contender would be the "Lie-Rivlin-Spencer-Zhilin" theory, but it is only in my head at the moment.
-It would hardly help with the spin content, but it could be less sketchy when deriving Lorentz invariants.
+A worthy contender could be the "Lie-Rivlin-Spencer-Zhilin" theory, but it is only in my head at the moment.
+It would hardly help with a spin content, but it could be less sketchy when deriving Lorentz invariants.

+Shankland does not produce much physics, but this is a rare case of a field-theoretic formalism that can be understood with linear algebra.
+It gives a novel no-nonsense definition of a spin, an invitation to start building some kind of a symbolic engine.

-## Lost in Algebra
+## Lost in Algebra?!

-A physical theory centers on Lorentz, PCT, and gauge transformations.
-This does not sound much until one encounters Weinberg's three volumes of QFT, and his two volumes of classical gravity.
-How can one compress this cumbersome tensor field language into something more viable?

 Going after physics with this much of algebra does not feel right.
-There is a too high chance of not reaching a coast in these waters.
-Fail fast.

-Lately I tend to think that history, real experiments, and "Gamow's erroneous estimates" compress/predict phenomena much better than any existing formalism or even an engine which we do not really have here.
-Note that there are not that many key experiments since Galilei.
-Consider light: Newton, Fresnel-Arago, Hertz, Lebedev, Compton, [Breit–Wheeler](https://en.wikipedia.org/wiki/Breit%E2%80%93Wheeler_process), [Pound–Rebka](https://en.wikipedia.org/wiki/Pound%E2%80%93Rebka_experiment)...
-Add a dozen more, the subject will still be manageable, unlike any formal field theory.
+Physics is at its best when one considers history, real experiments, makes estimates.
+Experiments compress/predict phenomena much better than any existing formalism or even an engine which we do not really have here.
+Consider the progress points with light: Newton, Fresnel-Arago, Hertz, Lebedev, Compton, [Breit–Wheeler](https://en.wikipedia.org/wiki/Breit%E2%80%93Wheeler_process), [Pound–Rebka](https://en.wikipedia.org/wiki/Pound%E2%80%93Rebka_experiment)...
+Add a dozen more, at least this will be countable, unlike those dry volumes of theory.

-So this is all wrong.
-Avoid algebra, keep it visual, emphasize magic.

-Status: Abandoned.
+However, if you feel a nag about field theory and cannot let it go, Shankland's work may shed that tiny ray of hope.

 <div class="imgcontainer">
 <a style="font-size: 1.5rem;" href="https://youtu.be/Y183gJQ9yCY?t=20">Sign the contract big boy...</a>